claranet/zabbix-aws-cloudwatch/README.md

 * When the "duration" and "period" parameters values choose involve cloudwatch API will return multiple points, so this program will always return only the last one.
 * This program uses a delay of 300s by default to retrieve data from cloudwatch because there is latency before a point is exposed with its final value but it could be decreased according to service refresh time.
 * The parameter "window" include both "duration" and "delay" parameters in one.
-It is useful for retro compatibility and allows to bypass the zabbix userparameters limit of 9 parameters.
+It is useful to allow to bypass the zabbix userparameters limit of 9 parameters.
+* If parameter "window" has only one value instead of two ("300s" vs "300s:900s") default delay value (300s) will be used for retro compatibility.
 * Using assume-role slows down the program compared to no assume-role runtime.
 * The program returns 0 whenever either the metric value equals 0 OR the metric is not found (wrong namespace, dimension, metric..)
 * When you use multiple dimensions, you have to surround the second parameter of the item with double quote (you can do the same for all parameters as best practice)